CSProjectsEAL/GraBID/README.md

 1. Go to the following address in your browser `http://localhost:3000`

 If no website shows try waiting for some minutes.
 If it continues not showing restart docker and try again.
 Still not showing?
-Submit a issue ⬆️👍🏻
+Submit an issue ⬆️👍🏻

 ## Dashboard Application
 This repository includes some data previously stored in *Elasticsearch* during development, therefore when visiting the webpage for the first time you might already have a dashboard on your menu to check out.